chembience/chembience/README.rst

     http://django.localhost
     http://jupyter.localhost

-Please note, that using the *Proxy* isn't necessary when using Chembience just for development purpose.
+Please note that using the *Proxy* isn't necessary when using Chembience just for development purpose.

 Using the Proxy in production setting and with HTTP
 ----------------------------------------------------